Objections are a good sign.

 9) Regulation / compliance

-We operate under [framework]; current status: [gate done], next [gate/date].
+We operate under [framework].
+Status: [gate done], next gate by [date].

 Counsel [firm] engaged; controls in place.